ChristianSch/checkBTC/README.md

 Q: The app does not show any course, instead it only displays "CheckBTC"!?
 ---------------------------------------------------------------------------
 **A**: This behavior is typical if the app could not get data from the internet.
 Either the internet connection is down (or blocked from a firewall like Little Snitch) or blockchain.info is temporarly down.
-If there is no update available feel free to contact me at <christian.schulze  -at-  mni.thm.de>.
+If there is no update available feel free to contact me at <christian.schulze@mni.thm.de>.